FinTrek/MSBA_Predictive_Modeling/README.md

 ## Semester Project
-I was part of a group that investigated the potentials of automated machine learning.
+I was part of a group that investigated the strengths and drawbacks of automated machine learning and the its potential as a tool for model selection.
 Check out our article and relevant code at https://towardsdatascience.com/the-death-of-data-scientists-c243ae167701